rayBray/account-exercise/readme.md

 ## Updated readme

 Hello!
 I know this wasn’t required, but I thought it would be fun to properly fix the code.
 I noted a few areas in the code where I believe improvements could be made.
-I didn’t add anything to the repo that wasn’t discussed during the interview; this was to demonstrate what I was describing in case my explanation wasn’t fully clear.
+I didn’t add anything to the repo that wasn’t discussed during the interview.
+This is to demonstrate what I was describing in case my explanation wasn’t fully clear.
 I also didn’t include unit tests, as I set myself a time limit and didn’t want to spend my full Sunday digging through compatible Java 11 testing setups (especially without Maven).

 I placed all the 'external' calls to other services in a separate folder.